zdfowler/cybr8420-project/code_review.md

 For each service that calls XHR, no additional HTTPS (SSL/TLS) checks are in place aside from catching a generic "Network Error," only seen in the browser console log.
 The underlying calls are caught by Chrome's engine, but no indication for the user is presented to indicate a miscommunication in the interface.
 Typically, the user is given a warning screen or "Not Secure" indicator in a URL.
 This is not a security issue -- no traffic is sent to an insecure HTTPS connection -- but the lack of error message may lead to confusion on the user's behalf.

+Encrypt Password Data
+---
+Keeweb -the application- depends on a Javascript dependency by the same author, named kdbxweb.js, wihhc performs almost all of the encryption work.
+Two things happen during the keeweb application related to encrypting the password data, by access methods and libraries in kdbxweb.

+1. In-memory encryption
+2. Datafile encryption

+__1. In memory encryption.__  In memory protection is accomplished using a SecureInput utility, in wihch a field's value is XORed with a random salt during input to create a ProtectedValue.
+The ProtectedValue contains a "psuedo value", salt, and length, which is used to retrieve the record later.
+This prevents in-memory inspection of any protected field.
+When the data is written to disk, it is stored in the same format.

+__2. Datafile encryption.__  KBDX supports several encryption types: AES and ChaCha20, depending on the KDBX cipher Id used when creating the file.
+While Keeweb supports both, the default cipher that is used when creating a new datafile is AES (`kdbxweb/lib/format/kdbx.js:446-475`).
+In addition to the data encryption, a "crsAlgorithm" is specified in each file header.
+Howver, by default, the Salsa20 engine is used and users have expressed issues with this, in how the library attaches with Math.random() calls (which are not really random).  https://github.com/keeweb/keeweb/issues/104

 Automated Code Review Results
 ===